tankche1/IDeMe-Net/README.md

 ## License

-IDeMe-Net itself is released under the MIT License (refer to the LICENSE file for details).
+IDeMe-Net is released under the MIT License (refer to the LICENSE file for details).

 ## Citation